COVID-19 Policies and Procedures

 Everyone entering the building — staff, campers, parents, visitors, vendors — must wear a face mask at all times, except as noted below.
 Those unable to adhere to this will not be allowed into the building.
 Should this policy change, families will be notified in writing by the Camp Director.

-- Face masks must cover both the mouth and nose, with few gaps around the edges.
+- Face masks must be two-ply and cover both the mouth and nose, with few gaps around the edges.
+KN-95 or N-95 masks are recommended.

 alcohol and tobacco; contain any political statement or symbol; or display symbols that demean any individual or group (i.e. racial, ethnic, religious).

-- Campers will not be required to wear masks while outside for sports or breaks, as long as they maintain 6’ of physical distance or while eating.
+- Campers will not be required to wear masks while outside for sports or breaks.

 - Anyone working alone in their classroom or office may remove their face mask.